 All Roaring 40s Kayaking’s trip leaders hold sea kayaking and wilderness first aid qualifications.
 We carry an extensive first aid kit, satellite phone, location beacon, marine radio, flare kits and towing equipment in case of emergencies.
 We are proud to say that over the years Band-Aids have been the only safety items used.

 No!
 This trip is located in a remote area of Tasmania’s Wilderness World Heritage Area and there is no mobile reception anywhere.
 You will be able to enjoy your time in the wilderness with no electronic interruptions!
-We will have with us a satellite phone with us for emergency use only.
+We carry a satellite phone at all times for emergency use only.

 All meals, snacks and drinks are provided from dinner on day 1 to lunch on the last day.
-We can cater for most dietary requirements, for example vegetarians, vegans, lactose/gluten intolerant.
-If you have a dietary requirement please let us know when you book.
-If you are unsure, please contact us to discuss.
+We cater for most dietary requirements (nut allergies, vegetarians, vegans, lactose/gluten intolerant).
+If you have a dietary requirement, you need to let us know when you book.

 We recommend you have a light snack prior to arrival at Cambridge Airport on day 1 as we do not supply lunch on the first day.
-We will however supply an afternoon snack after your arrival at Melaleuca.
+We will however supply an afternoon snack on arrival at Melaleuca.

-We recommend participants plan their arrival in Hobart ideally the day prior, but at a minimum 2 hours prior to the tour departure (we can pick you up at the airport for transfers to Cambridge Airport).
+We recommend you plan your arrival in Hobart the day prior, but at a minimum 2 hours prior to your tour departure (we can pick you up at Hobart Airport and transfer you to Cambridge Airport).

-We highly recommend participants do not arrange onward travel for at least 24 hours after our scheduled finish date & time, as our access to this wilderness area is by light aircraft, which cannot operate in extremes of weather or poor visibility.
+We highly recommend you do not arrange onward travel for at least 24 hours after our scheduled finish date and time.
+This is because access to this wilderness area is by light plane, which cannot operate in extreme weather or poor visibility.
 Roaring 40s Kayaking will not be responsible for any expenses incurred due to flight delays that are out of our control.
 We highly recommend that you purchase travel tickets that can be rebooked and obtain travel insurance to cover any expenses associated with such delays.
-In the eventuality of a departure delay we will endeavour to provide a complete expedition itinerary but this requires participants to have flexibility in their schedule.
+In the eventuality of a departure delay we will endeavour to provide an additional day to your tour but this requires participants to have flexibility in their schedule.

-For all bookings made more than sixty (60) days prior to the scheduled trip date, a non-refundable deposit ($400 per person for our 7-day expeditions and $300 per person for our 3-day expeditions) is required to reserve your place.
-The balance is due sixty (60) prior to the departure date.
-For reservations made sixty (60) days or less from the departure date, full payment must be made at the time of booking.
+For all bookings made more than 60 days prior to the scheduled trip date, a non-refundable deposit ($400 per person for our 7-day and 5-day expeditions, and $300 per person for our 3-day expeditions) is required to reserve your place.
+The balance is due 60 days prior to the departure date.
+For reservations made 60 days or less from the departure date, full payment must be made at the time of booking.

-Roaring 40s Kayaking requires full payment sixty (60) days prior to departure and reserves the right to cancel expeditions up until this date if there are insufficient numbers.
-In such a case, participants will be given a choice of:
+Roaring 40s Kayaking requires full payment 60 days prior to departure and reserves the right to cancel expeditions up until this date if there are insufficient numbers.
+In such a case, you will be given a choice of:

-In the event of such a cancellation, Roaring 40s Kayaking cannot be held responsible for any losses incurred by participant’s i.e. non-refundable airlines tickets and Hobart accommodation.
-Please be aware that if for any reason whatsoever a participant cancels less than four weeks prior to the trip departure they will forfeit all payments.
-For this reason, we highly recommend purchasing travel insurance that covers losses due to unforseen events that result in cancellations.
+In the event of such a cancellation, Roaring 40s Kayaking cannot be held responsible for any losses incurred by yourself, i.e. non-refundable airline tickets and Hobart accommodation.
+If for any reason whatsoever you cancel less than four weeks prior to your trip departure you will forfeit all payments.
+For this reason, we highly recommend you purchase travel insurance that covers losses due to unforseen events that result in cancellations.